-Have you ever wondered how to make the perfect rice for fried rice -on the stovetop, in a rice cooker & and in an instant pot?
+Have you ever wondered how to make the perfect rice for fried rice—on the stovetop, in a rice cooker, and an instant pot?
 Wonder no more, I have experimented with each with some amazing results.

 One type of rice has challenged me over the years and that’s boiling rice for fried rice.
 One year I had 80 people over for the 4th of July and messed up the fried rice.
 I accepted responsibility even though I had delegated the task.
 One of my guests made sure to let me know that the rice was too soft.
 Caribbean folks are honest in that sense.
 With that memory painfully ingrained in my mind, I vowed never to make or serve mushy rice again.